-The proper place to begin is with the sufferings endured by Americans taken prisoner by the Japanese in World War II, for those sufferings surely gave them many claims.
+The proper place to begin is with the sufferings endured by Americans taken prisoner by the Japanese in World War II.

-Most of the plaintiffs were taken prisoner in the spring after the surrender of Bataan in April 1942.
-Then came the infamous "Bataan Death March," where prisoners, most weak and ill, were prodded by bayonets to march in the tropical heat for six days and nights without hardly any food and water.
-If they failed to keep up they were run through.
+Most of the plaintiffs were taken prisoner in the spring after the surrender of Bataan in April 1942.5 Then came the infamous "Bataan Death March," where prisoners, most weak and ill, were prodded by bayonets to march in the tropical heat for six days and nights without hardly any food and water.6 If they failed to keep up they were run through.

 The prisoners were eventually put into "hell ships" to be taken to Japan.
-POW ships are supposed to be marked, so that one side does not attack its own nationals.
-The hell ships, however, were unmarked, and in fact a number were sunk by American submarines en route to Japan.
+POW ships are supposed to be marked, so that one side does not attack its